 In August, Apple added Look Around to four cities in Japan as part of the global rollout of its new map system.
 The cities are Tokyo, Kyoto, Nagoya, and Osaka.

 Look Around was also expanded to Phoenix, Denver, Detroit, Miami, and Fort Lauderdale.

 The year reigned in Maps and saw more polish and quality of life additions.
 The building of Apple's new map data was well underway, and the year was spent refining the maps experience.
-A fleet of vehicles equipped with mapping radars traveled around the US to capture accurate data for the new design, which were first seen in 2015.
+A fleet of vehicles equipped with mapping radars traveled around the US to capture accurate data for the new design, first seen in 2015.